Quảng Nam province: Economy

 The cultivation of industrial crops has experienced a significant transformation.
 The production of some crops has declined significantly: sugar cane from 170,400t in 2000 to 46,500t in 2007, tobacco from 2200t to 900t, tea from 1935t to 821t, and coconut from 8741t to 3675t, while the output of other crops has been increased: peanuts from 10,700t to 16,900t, rubber from 0t to 186t, pepper from 22t to 205t, and cashew nuts from 362t to 2345t.
 Given the recent significant expansion of rubber plantations, this crop is likely to grow further.
 So far, only peanut cultivation is significant in a national context, making up 3.35% of national output, while the other non-cereal crops contribute less than 1%.

 Industrial GDP has been the main driving force of Quảng Nam's economy in the first decade of the century.
 In 2010 it contributed 40.1% to the provincial GDP, up from just 25.3% in 2000 and employed 99,600 workers in 2007, compared to 51,600 in 2000.
 Industrial GDP has increased 2.48 times between 2000 and 2007 and continues to grow at around 20%.

 Chu Lai Economic Zone is located in the south of the province along National Road 1 and is the site of many of the province's factories.
 A smaller industrial zone is located in Tam Kỳ with factories producing electrical equipment, garments, and processed wood.

 Major industrial export products include leather shoes (US$51.26 million in 2007), garments (US$31.33 million), wooden products (US$8.587 million), and paper materials (US$2.136 million).
 Industrial products more oriented towards the domestic market include fish sauce (3.69 million liters), bricks (253 million pieces), fabric (52.5 million meters), and hand farming tools (2 million pieces).

 Quang Nam has the biggest gas warehouse in the central area: Total Gas & Power Co.
 Ltd's Ky Ha gas warehouse.

 Transportation

 Quang Nam has a fairly developed transportation system with many types such as roads, railways, waterways, airways and sea routes.
-Quang Nam has National Highway 1A passing through.
+National Highway 1A passes through it.